 Seborrheic dermatitis is a condition that may appear similar to dandruff, although irritation is much greater.
 The natural oil known as sebum is beneficial to a healthy scalp by keeping it moisturized and preventing dryness.
 If there is an overproduction of sebum the scalp becomes oily.
 Overproduction can be a physiological condition, or may be caused by stress, or fungal or yeast infections.
 The excess oil on the scalp mixes with dirt and dust from the air and creates patches of scaly buildup.
 Hair follicles become blocked and swollen, and the scalp then becomes irritated and itchy with raised red patches.
 Large areas of skin can be affected.

 Both these conditions, through clogging the pores and irritating hair follicles, can affect hair growth, at least slowing it or making it weaker, with seborrheic dermatitis specifically known to cause hair loss.
 On the other end of the spectrum, dry scalp can cause hair loss as well.
 This condition may be caused by too little sebum, or by external factors such as frequent shampooing with harsh products, too many chemical treatments, overuse of blow-dryers, dry weather conditions or not drinking enough water.
 Symptoms are similar to dandruff with itching and irritation, while hair also becomes brittle and may fall out.
-Treating with aloe can relieve these conditions, and as a result, help hair follicles return to healthy, normal production.
+Using aloe vera for hair can relieve these conditions, and as a result, help hair follicles return to healthy, normal production.

 Aloe’s natural composition provides its healing properties.
 The primary active component is choline salicylate, an anti-inflammatory substance.
 It reduces swelling and pain, which is especially beneficial in conditions like seborrheic dermatitis, where irritation can be significant.
 Mucopolysaccharides, also found in aloe, are a source of chondroitin sulfate.
 This substance has been shown to help heal certain wounds, and so may assist in healing scalp conditions, though such claims are speculative.
 Additionally, mucopolysaccharides have moisturizing properties that can benefit dry scalp, and some studies say they also improve circulation; another aspect necessary to healthy hair growth.